 - You are a ward of the state or an orphan

 If you think you may need a fee waiver to take SAT Subject Tests, speak to your guidance counselor.
-Even if you’re not sure you meet the eligibility requirements, it doesn’t hurt to ask in case you do!
-If you’re eligible for a fee waiver, you’ll also get four additional free score reports and up to four application fee waivers that are valid at most colleges.
+Even if you're not sure you meet the eligibility requirements, it doesn't hurt to ask in case you do!
+If you're eligible for a fee waiver, you'll also get free unlimited score reports to send to colleges and application fee waivers that are valid at most colleges.

 You'll get two free passes for SAT Subject Test registration if you're eligible for a fee waiver.

-Fee waivers are available for SAT Subject Tests if you’re eligible.
-You will get two SAT Subject Test waivers, and each waiver covers a full day of testing.
-Try to take all of your subject tests on the same date so that you only have to pay the registration fee once or, if you got the two fee waivers, can retake the test(s) for free.
+Fee waivers are available for SAT Subject Tests if you're eligible.
+You will get six SAT Subject Test waivers, and each waiver covers a full day of testing.
+Try to take all of your subject tests on the same date so that you only have to pay the registration fee once or, if you got the six fee waivers, can retake the test(s) for free.